jithin-jz/jithin-jz/README.md

   <tr>
     <td width="60%">
       <p align="justify">
-        Hey there 👋🏻 I’m <b>Jithin</b>, a full stack developer who turns ideas into clean, scalable, and high-performance web applications.
+        Hey there 👋🏻 I'm <b>Jithin</b>, a full stack developer who turns ideas into clean, scalable, and high-performance web applications.
 I blend the reliability of Django, the interactivity of React, and the speed of FastAPI to build modern solutions that perform flawlessly in the real world.
       </p>
       <h4>👨🏻‍💻 What I brew in my dev lab:</h4>
       <ul>